To educate girls and young women in the proper, safe and fun aspects of the sport of gymnastics and it’s use in a competitive format.

 The team does not follow regular school schedules.
 If you are not sure if we are having practice because of vacations or weather then you should call the gym at 860-945-6970.

 “Practice makes perfect” isn’t totally correct.
 “Perfect practice makes perfect” is more correct.
 So that this may be accomplished, please have the gymnasts arrive about 5 minutes early so that they may put their things away before we begin.
 At certain times of the year other family commitments or homework may cause conflicts with practices.
 We tell the gymnasts that school and family come first.
 If you need to arrive late or leave early, this is understandable.
 Carpooling may help to remedy some of the conflicts.
 Consult your team roster for possibilities.

 The involvement in the team is a family commitment.
 In most cases, parents supply the rides and the payments yet we still may ask for your help in some areas like home meets or newspaper publicity.

 The competitive seasons may start in the fall and run until June.
 There is a separate fall and spring season.
 Meets are usually on a Saturday or Sunday and within a 1 hour driving time each way.
-The warm up takes about 1 1/2 hours.
-The meet should last about 2 1/2 hours and the awards should be a mere 30 minutes.
-If you put this all together, you can plan on spending 6 or 7 hours for a meet.
-The entry fee can range from $30 to $100 depending in the level.
+The warm up and competition should last about 2 1/2 hours and the awards should be a mere 30 minutes.
+The entry fee can range from $30 to $125 depending in the level.

 Ribbons and trophies are great.
 The gymnasts want them.
 The parents are overjoyed when they get them and sometimes disappointed when they don’t.
 The most important thing is “Did I do my best?”.
 Please remember this when admiring your child’s accomplishments.
 A girl who shows a great improvement but does not place should receive more praise than a gymnasts who places with a less than average performance.
 Scores can not be compared from one event to another or from one day to the next.